Ciccio Troise

-Francesco "Ciccio" Troise is a retired Italian footballer and coach.
+Francesco "Ciccio" Troise (born 9 February 1972) is an Italian football coach and former player.
 He has previously worked with Giuseppe Sannino and Fabio Cannavaro.

 Career

 Following the end of his playing career, Troise began coaching in the amateur game in Naples.
 In 2013, he became the technical assistant of Giuseppe Sannino at Chievo Verona.
 In December 2013, Troise was appointed assistant coach to Sannino at English Championship side Watford.
 He left the club with Sannino in August 2014, with the same staff being appointed at Catania the following month.
 They remained at the club for three months.

 In 2015, Troise moved to China to work under Fabio Cannavaro at Guangzhou Evergrande.
 In 2016, he re-united with Cannavaro at Saudi Arabian club Al Nassr, and would work under him again when he returned to China to coach Tianjin Quanjian.
 There they won the second tier championship to win promotion, and finished third in the Chinese Super League the following season, qualifying for the Asian Champions League.

-In 2017, Troise joined Cannavaro's staff as he returned to Guanghzou Evergrande.
+In 2017, Troise joined Cannavaro's staff as he returned to Guangzhou Evergrande.
 Under Cannavaro's management the club won a league championship, twice finished second and also won the Cup of China and reached the semi-finals of the Champions League.
 In 2019, midway through their time at Guangzhou, Cannavaro and Troise coached the Chinese national side.
 In April 2024 the coaching team were appointed by Calcio Udinese initially until the end of the current season.